FullstackWEB-developer/mepa-ovipro-api-template/infra/README.md

 -   run `n lts` to install latest LTS

-NOTE (23.3.2021): npm 7.x is currently bugged with authenticating private NPM-registries.
+NOTE (23.3.2021): npm 7.x is currently bugged with authenticating private NPM registries.

 -   run `npm i -g npm@6` to downgrade

-### CDK

-Follow [AWS-docs](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) for latest guide.
-Includes installing CDK and generating AWS-profiles.

-3. Node dependencies

 ### Almamedia's private NPM packages

-Some of the packages are in a different NPM-registry (Github Packages), and developers needs to be authenticated before installing:
+Some of the packages are in a different NPM registry (Github Packages), and developers needs to be authenticated before installing:

 1. Create a new "personal access token" in Github
     1. Settings -> Developer Settings -> Personal Access Tokens